Trump International Hotel and Tower (Chicago)

-Trump announced in 2001 that the skyscraper would become the tallest building in the world, but after the September 11 attacks that same year, the architects scaled back the building's plans, and its design underwent several revisions.
-When topped out in 2009, it became the seventh-tallest building in the U.S. It surpassed the city's John Hancock Center as the building with the highest residence (apartment or condo) in the world, and briefly held this title until the completion of the Burj Khalifa.
+Donald Trump announced in 2001 that the skyscraper would become the tallest building in the world, but after the September 11 attacks that same year, the architects scaled back the building's plans, and its design underwent several revisions.
+When topped out in 2009, it became the second-tallest building in the U.S. It surpassed the city's John Hancock Center as the building with the highest residence (apartment or condo) in the world, and briefly held this title until the completion of the Burj Khalifa.

 The design of the building includes, from the ground up, retail space, a parking garage, a hotel and condominiums.
-The 339-room hotel opened for business with limited accommodations and services on January 30, 2009, then full accommodation and services on April 28.
-The building topped out in late 2008 and construction was completed in 2009.
-Sixteen was one of five restaurants in Chicago with at least a Michelin Guide two-star rating in 2016 and one of three five-star Forbes-rated restaurants in the city until it closed in 2018.
-The spa is one of six with at least a four-star Forbes rating in the Chicago area in 2015.
+The 339-room hotel opened for business with limited accommodations and services on January 30, 2008, then full accommodation and services on April 28.
+The building was topped out in late 2008 and construction was completed in 2009.
+In 2024, following a six-year lawsuit, the Trump Tower's cooling water intake system was ruled to be in violation of state environmental laws that protect the Chicago River, which it overlooks, by creating and operating "a public nuisance in violation of Illinois law".